Canterbury Christ Church University

 Campus and Crime Map

-- The university guarantees accommodation to all first-year undergraduate students and postgraduate students who firmly accept an offer of a place of study and submit an application form by the relevant deadline.
+- The university guarantees accommodation to all first-year undergraduate students who firmly accept an offer of a place of study and submit an application form by the relevant deadline.

 - The university has accommodation available in Canterbury and Medway, with spacious, modern residences including en-suite options, to suit a range of budgets.
 All accommodation has high-speed Wi-Fi and wired Internet, 24-hour security on site or a phone call away, and all bills are included.

-- Nearly all accommodation is located within ten minutes of teaching or library facilities; halls at Parham Road are around 15-minutes' from central teaching and 25-minutes from the library.
+- Nearly all accommodation is located within 10 minutes of teaching or library facilities; halls at Parham Road are around 15-minutes' from central teaching and 25-minutes from the library.

 - The Accommodation team can help students find a place that suits them, whether in university accommodation, renting from a private landlord or staying with Homestay families.

 - Canterbury is a medieval walled city and its cathedral and heritage sites, such as St Augustine's Abbey and the Church of St Martin, collectively form a UNESCO World Heritage Site.
 Christ Church is one of only a handful of universities with a campus in a World Heritage Site, and the cathedral is one of the main settings for graduation ceremonies.

 - Located within easy distance of continental Europe, Canterbury's bustling, cosmopolitan atmosphere is popular with students, with nearly 30,000 studying at the three universities in the city.

 - The Medway campus is close to the historic naval town of Chatham and the beautiful cathedral city of Rochester.
 The campus is in an area known as Chatham Maritime, which includes a multiplex cinema, shopping centre and a sports centre.

 - Canterbury's narrow and interesting streets are full of cafés, bars and restaurants, together with a number of clubs in the city.